confluentinc/confluent-hybrid-cloud-workshop/README.md

 * macOS or Linux
 * Terraform 0.12.20 or later
 * Python + [Yaml](https://pyyaml.org/wiki/PyYAML)
-* A GCP or Azure account with the appropriate privileges
+* A GCP/AWS/Azure account with the appropriate privileges
 * A Confluent Cloud Account

 ## Provisioning a Workshop